Adaptive Integrate-and-Fire Time Encoding Machine with Quantization: Quantization for AIF-TEM

 \subsection{Dynamic Quantization}

-The dynamic approach uses a $K$-level uniform quantizer with dynamically adjusted quantization step sizes for each individual segment, $i$.
-The step size varies for every segment $W_i$ based on the maximum bias and maximum amplitude, determined as $b_{\text{max}}^{(i)} = \max\{b_n\}, {n \in S_{W_i}}$ and $c_{\text{max}}^{(i)} = \max\{c_n\}, {n \in S_{W_i}}$, respectively.
-The objective of dynamic quantization for AIF-TEM is to reduce the step size, thereby reducing the overall distortion of the recovered signal.
-This approach is particularly beneficial for signals with amplitude and frequency variations. \off{ This approach uses a $K$-level uniform quantizer with dynamically adjusted quantization step sizes for each individual segment, $i$.
-As depicted in Fig.~\ref{fig:TEM with Quant}, the step size varies for every segment $W_i$ based on the maximum estimated amplitude within that segment.
-The objective of dynamic quantization for AIF-TEM is to track the step size based on the amplitude, thereby reducing the overall distortion of the recovered signal.
+The dynamic approach uses a $K$-level uniform quantizer with dynamically adjusted quantization step sizes for each individual segment $i$.
+The step size varies for every segment $W_i$, based on the maximum bias and maximum amplitude, determined as $b_{\text{max}}^{(i)} = \max\{b_n \mid n \in S_{W_i}\}$ and $c_{\text{max}}^{(i)} = \max\{c_n \mid n \in S_{W_i}\}$, respectively.
+The decoder identifies the segment boundaries according to the shared deterministic segmentation rule described in Section~\ref{decoding process}.
+Since the quantization step size $\Delta_{W_i}$ is computed at the encoder based on segment-specific statistics, its value is signaled once per segment as side information using a fixed predefined representation.
+This ensures that both encoder and decoder apply identical quantization parameters within each segment.
+The objective of dynamic quantization for AIF-TEM is to reduce the step size, thereby minimizing the overall distortion in the recovered signal.
 This approach is particularly beneficial for signals with amplitude and frequency variations.
+The following lemma introduces the quantization step size for each segment.